Pvisilias/promptdc-chrome/README.md

 ---

-**PromptDC — the coding-first prompt rewriter for AI-assisted software development.**
+**PromptDC — the AI prompt & writing assistant for every text box on the web.**

 -------- Chrome Web Store Description ----------

+Better writing.
 Better prompts.
-Better code.
 One click.

-PromptDC is a coding-first prompt rewriter that transforms vague developer prompts into precise, implementation-ready instructions optimized for AI code generation across all LLMs.
+PromptDC is an AI prompt & writing assistant with two modes.
+Writing mode is a Grammarly alternative that fixes grammar, tone, emails, and social posts in any text box.
+Coding mode is a platform-aware prompt rewriter that turns vague requests into implementation-ready instructions for AI code generation.

-PromptDC rewrites your coding prompts with one click — directly on Lovable, ChatGPT, Replit, Claude, and 40+ AI platforms.
+PromptDC rewrites your text and prompts with one click — directly on Gmail, LinkedIn, X, Google Docs, ChatGPT, Claude, Lovable, Replit, and 40+ sites.
 No tab switching.
 No copy-pasting.
-Just better prompts.
+Just better results everywhere you type.

 🚀 HOW IT WORKS

-1. Go to any supported AI platform (Lovable, ChatGPT, Replit, etc.)
+1. Go to any site with a text box (Gmail, LinkedIn, ChatGPT, Lovable, etc.)
-2. Write your prompt in the text input
+2. Write your message or prompt
 3. Click the enhance button (✨) on the floating toolbar
-4. Your prompt is rewritten into a clear, structured instruction
+4. Your text is rewritten into clear, polished, higher-quality writing or a structured prompt
 5. Send it and get better results

+🧠 TWO MODES

+• Writing mode — grammar, tone, clarity, emails, replies, social posts, and summaries in any text box
+• Coding mode — platform-aware rewriting of vague requests into implementation-ready specs for AI code generation

+PromptDC auto-detects the site and picks the right mode.
+Set a default profile per website so the right rewrite runs automatically.

 ✨ FLOATING TOOLBAR

-A smart toolbar appears on any text input on supported AI platforms:
+A smart toolbar appears on any text input on supported sites:

-• Enhance button (✨) — Transform your prompt with one click
+• Enhance button (✨) — Rewrite your text or prompt with one click
-• Community button — Access shared prompts from other developers
+• Community button — Access shared prompts and templates
 • Settings button — Open sidebar to customize your experience
 • Disable button — Turn off PromptDC for the current session